pku-lab-1806-llm/lab-1806-vec-db/README.md

 - `src/bin/convert_fvecs.rs`: Convert the fvecs format to the binary format.
 - `src/bin/gen_ground_truth.rs`: Generate the ground truth for the query.
-- `examples/hnsw_bench.rs`: The benchmark for the HNSW algorithm.
+- `examples/bench.rs`: The benchmark for index algorithms.

 Check the comments at the end of the source files for the usage.